 Leak Detection Methods

-The old-fashioned ways of looking for leaks can be effective in some situations.
+The old-fashioned ways of looking for leaks can be effective in some situations, but they often fail to identify hidden leaks.

 Listening for the Escaping Air

 Some leaks, especially larger ones, will be audible.
-Listening out for the tell-tale hiss of air escaping from pipes can help you locate individual leaks.
+Listening out for the tell-tale hiss generated by escaping air can help you locate individual leaks.

 This may help if you only have large leaks, but this situation is rare, and most likely to occur after an accident has knocked and dislodged piping.
 Typically, if you have large, audible leaks, you will also have smaller, nearly undetectable leaks.
 Checking for audible leaks is also likely to require shutting off all other equipment except the compressor, which can cause disruption.